YuhanLiu6/YuhanLiu6.github.io/_pages/about.md

   - /about.html
 ---

-I'm now a senior undergraduate majoring in mathematics and applied mathematics at Southern University of Science and Technology.
+I'm now a senior undergraduate majoring in mathematics and applied mathematics at Southern University of Science and Technology, China.